LibraryCarpentry/lc-sql/episodes/02-basic-queries.md

 any arithmetic operators (`+`, `-`, `*`, and `/`) and a variety of built-in
 functions.
 For example, we could round the values to make them easier to read.

+> Note that we divide by `10.0` and `16.0` instead of `10` and `16` to avoid losing the remainder.
+> In SQLite, if you divide an integer by an integer, you get an integer, removing everything behind
+> the decimal, making 9/10 = 0 instead of 0.9.

 ~~~
 SELECT first_author, title, ROUND(author_count/16.0, 2)
 FROM articles;